DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentModel/index.rst

   - `WebAppDIRAC <https://github.com/DIRACGrid/WebAppDIRAC>`_ is the repository for the web portal
   - `Pilot <https://github.com/DIRACGrid/Pilot>`_ is *not* a DIRAC extension, but a new version of the DIRAC pilots (dubbed Pilots 3.0)
   - `DIRACOS <https://github.com/DIRACGrid/DIRACOS>`_ is the repository for the DIRAC dependencies
+  - `DIRACOS2 <https://github.com/DIRACGrid/DIRACOS2>`_ is the repository for the DIRAC python3 dependencies
   - `VMDIRAC <https://github.com/DIRACGrid/VMDIRAC>`_ is a DIRAC extension for using cloud sites
   - `COMDIRAC <https://github.com/DIRACGrid/COMDIRAC>`_ is a DIRAC extension of its CLI
   - `DB12 <https://github.com/DIRACGrid/DB12>`_ is *not* a DIRAC extension, but a self-contained quick benchmark